conan-io/docs/devtools/running_packages.rst

     > ... not found...

-By default, Conan does not modify by default the environment, it will just create the package in the local cache, and that is not in the system PATH, so the ``greet`` executable is not found.
+By default, Conan does not modify the environment, it will just create the package in the local cache, and that is not in the system PATH, so the ``greet`` executable is not found.

 The ``virtualrunenv`` generator generates files that add the package's default binary locations to the necessary paths: